Who we are

 By developing an empirical approach to bioethics, Ilina's research has captured cross-disciplinary interest and impact.
 She is published in leading scientific, clinical, bioethics and social science journals, including Nature, Nature Reviews Neuroscience, Social Science and Medicine, Child and Adolescent Mental Health and The American Journal of Bioethics.
 She sits on international policy and grant-making boards, including the Scattergood Foundation Program for Behavioral Health Ethics at the University of Pennsylvania Medical School, USA; and the ELSA programme of the Norwegian Research Council.
 Ilina has also been a consultant to health policy working groups in the US and the UK, including the UK National Institute for Clinical Excellence (NICE); and the National Institutes of Health (NIH)/Hastings Center Working Group on Drugs in Pediatric Psychiatry.
 In 2006, Ilina launched the journal BioSocieties with Professor Nikolas Rose, and is a Co-Editor of the journal.
 She is also on the Editorial Board of The American Journal of Bioethics-Neuroscience.

-Working as a researcher on the VOICES project, Lauren is helping to manage its final phase, including the written report and the animation element.
-A Sociology graduate from Warwick University, Lauren has worked with children for 10 years in a variety of capacities, including as a key worker and learning mentor.
+Working as Project Manager on the VOICES project, Lauren helped to manage its final phase, including the final report and the animated film.
+A Sociology graduate from Warwick University, Lauren has worked with children for 12 years in a variety of capacities, including as a key worker, learning mentor and tutor.
 Her experience has involved working with children with Special Educational Needs, young people at risk of social exclusion and crime, children with Emotional and Behavioural Difficulties, and children diagnosed with ADHD.
-Lauren is also interested in feminist research and is currently involved with the PE:ER Project (Prostitution Exiting: Engaging through Research) at Eaves, where she has assisted with the final report examining women's experiences of exiting prostitution.
+Lauren is also interested in feminist research and was recently involved with the PE:ER Project (Prostitution Exiting: Engaging through Research) at Eaves, where she assisted with the final report examining women's experiences of exiting prostitution.
+Lauren currently works as a Special Projects Officer at the Department of Social Science, Health and Medicine at King’s College London, and copy-editor for BioSocieties journal.

 Imre is a research assistant on the VOICES project.
 His main responsibilities include data management and analysis, as well as maintenance of the VOICES website.
 He's a Philosophy graduate from the University of Vienna and holds an MSc in Biomedicine and Society from LSE.
 Imre also works with Dr. Singh on research projects about human enhancement technologies and he is particularly interested in cognitive enhancement.